The Glory Guys

 The Glory Guys is a 1965 American Western Panavision film directed by Arnold Laven and written by Sam Peckinpah based on the 1956 novel The Dice of God by Hoffman Birney.
 Produced by Levy-Gardner-Laven and released by United Artists, the film stars Tom Tryon, Harve Presnell, Senta Berger, James Caan and Michael Anderson Jr.

 Plot

 A group of men enlist in the U.S. Cavalry for service on the Western frontier.
-Their troop commander and scout fall for the same woman.
+Their troop commander Demas Harrod and scout Sol Rogers fall for the same woman.

+General McCabe decides to attack one day earlier rather than wait for General Hoffman to arrive, since he wants the credit for a successful attack.
+Demas reminds him of the orders but the general dismisses his concerns.

+As the fight begins for Demas’ regiment, out-numbered by hostiles, General McCabe decides to attack another set of hostiles.
+With no support, the first company is forced to fall back.
+They are pursued by hostiles.
+Sol arrives to assist Demas and his troops.

+Demas and Sol go to get water for the injured and are attacked by a small band of hostiles.
+They fight them but Sol is killed by a lance.
+Demas and his troops manage to escape.
+They come across General McCabe.
+He and his troops have been massacred.